 Children will bring home a weekly practise sheet which will note the words that your child needs to learn.
-These words will be taken from their spelling lessons, as well as key words from elsewhere that their teacher feels they are misspelling and need to practise.
-The children will have a weekly test, the results of which will be noted on their homework sheet so you can keep a check on your child's progress.
+These words will be taken from their spelling lessons, as well as keywords from elsewhere that their teacher feels they are misspelling and need to practise.
+The children will have a weekly test, the results of which will be noted on Google Classroom, so you can keep a check on your child's progress.

-Homework is an important part of your child’s weekly learning and we urge you to set up a clear routine with your child so they can complete homework by the deadline.
-Children who fail to complete the weekly homework will be asked to attend homework club.
+Homework is an important part of your child’s weekly learning, and we urge you to set up a clear routine with your child, so they can complete homework by the deadline.
+Children who fail to complete the weekly homework will be asked to attend a catchup club.
 This takes place during the lunch hour.
 Parents of those children who are persistently attending homework club will be invited in to school to meet with the year leader to discuss how we can support you and your child with homework.

 Try more, learn more, achieve more!